Skip to content

 The Good Business Charter was launched in 2020 and quickly gained traction with organisations from a range of sectors accrediting.
 When told it was a ‘high bar’, at first Julian disagreed – he has lived and breathed these principles for so long in his own business that he saw most as pure common sense.
 However, in practice it turns out many businesses cannot or will not pay the real living wage, too many businesses do not have the systems in place to pay their suppliers promptly, and some are not paying their fair share of tax in spite of benefitting from the state’s infrastructure, health and education to name a few.

-Raising the bar for responsible business
+Raising the bar together

 Julian is heavily subsidising the Good Business Charter because he passionately believes in it as a signpost to identify those organisations who are demonstrating responsible business behaviour.
 Together with the team he wants to nudge business behaviour upwards – and see accredited organisations inspire others in their networks to raise the bar too and commit to the 10 components of the GBC thus ensuring employees, suppliers, customers and the planet are cared for, taxes are paid and everyone is operating on the same level playing field.